nevergiveup0211/thoughtworks_assignment/README.md

 ```
 - assuming a ubuntu linux workstation
-- the setup will be done ove a single node docker swarm cluster
+- the setup will be done on a single node docker swarm cluster
 - eth0 will be the default interface for swarm interface
 - docker stack name used is companynews
 ```